Increments of curiosity and your fear of failure

 Strangely, we’re not so pragmatic when it comes to personal goals.

-Achievable in this case does not mean something where you are certain of succeeding, but rather something that you can put to the test in the short term, without being able to use any excuse to put it off.
+Achievable, in this case, does not mean something where you are certain of succeeding, but rather something that you can put to the test in the short term, without being able to use any excuse to put it off.

-For example, if you have a fear of public speaking and use the excuse that nobody would ever invite you to speak at a conference, a small, achievable chunk would be to apply to five local meetups to give a talk.
+Let’s say you have a fear of public speaking and use the excuse that, in any case, nobody has ever invited you to speak at a conference.
+A small, achievable experiment would be to apply to five local meetups to give a talk.
+While speaking in public may sound terrifying, filling out an online form is perfectly doable.

 Fail like a scientist

-If you see life as a giant experiment where your goal is to explore as much as you can to obtain answers to your questions, failure becomes the price to pay to get closer to these answers.
+If you see life as a giant experiment where your goal is to explore as much as you can to obtain answers to your questions, failure becomes an investment to get closer to these answers.
+In the words of Seth Godin: “The cost of being wrong is less than the cost of doing nothing.”

-Scientists often have to repeat experiments thousands of times to get a conclusive answer.
+Scientists often repeat experiments thousands of times to get a conclusive answer.
 And more often than not, the answer they get is that their initial hypothesis was wrong.
+Not performing the experiment would have allowed them to stay in a cozy limbo of being not wrong, but then we wouldn’t have any science.

 Increments of curiosity

-Children tend to experiment just for the sake of it.
-What will happen if I press this button?
+Another way to approach your fear of failure is to think like a kid.
+Children tend to experiment just for the sake of it: What will happen if I press this button?
 How does it feel to touch this thing?

+Instead of imagining all the ways you may fail, turn your doubts into questions.
 Maybe nothing good will happen, but a child would not take the answer for granted.